Welcome to the Ultimate Guide to Solar Panels in Arizona

-Here’s how the numbers pencil out for an Arizona solar purchase with a HELOC:
+Here’s how the numbers pencil out for an Arizona solar purchase with a solar loan:

-- Installing a typical 5-kW solar system should start at about $16,250.
+- Installing a typical 7.8-kW solar system should start at about $25,740.
 That's how big your loan will need to be to cover it.

-- The benefits of that early tax break are so great that you'll never actually spend that $5,400 windfall on loan payments.
-And after the loan is paid off, your profits stack up just like if you bought the system outright.
-You'll end up with $15,350 in profits over our 25-year example.
+- After the loan is paid off, your profits stack up just like if you bought the system outright.
+You'll end up with $20,404 in profits over our 25-year example.

 Keep in mind, the numbers above are based on an average home in Arizona.
 If you're ready for a custom quote for a solar loan, our network of experts are on call to assist you.
 Simply sign up for personalized assistance on our special solar deals page.

 Option 3: Buying the electricity, not the panels with a Power Purchase Agreement (PPA)

 Arizona used to be one of the best places in the country for solar PPAs... but not anymore.
 With the uncertainty caused by the switch from net metering to sub-retail "resource comparison proxy" rates, solar companies have to charge more for every kilowatt-hour under a PPA.

 For now, choosing a PPA in Arizona starts at about $.125/kWh, and can save you about $3 per month, which might not sound like a lot, but adds up to a reasonably large amount of money over the 20-year contract.